dev-the-desai/HFT-Systems-Engineering/README.md

-# HFT Systems Engineering
+# High-Performance Systems Engineering

-This repository documents my journey in developing the specialized skills necessary for high-frequency trading systems engineering.
-It contains implementations of various data structures, algorithms, and systems optimized for ultra-low latency and high throughput trading environments.
+This repository documents my journey in developing the specialized skills necessary for ultra-low latency and high throughput systems engineering.
+It contains implementations of various data structures, algorithms, and optimizations applicable to performance-critical domains including high-frequency trading, real-time systems, and other latency-sensitive applications.

 ## Project Overview

-High-frequency trading requires specialized knowledge across multiple domains including systems programming, networking, hardware acceleration, and market microstructure.
-This repository serves as both a structured learning path and a showcase of implementations that address the unique challenges of HFT systems.
+Performance-critical systems require specialized knowledge across multiple domains including systems programming, advanced networking, hardware acceleration, and domain-specific optimizations.
+This repository serves as both a structured learning path and a showcase of implementations that address the unique challenges of high-performance computing environments.

 ## Learning Roadmap